-On the subject of joint operations with allies' units, I still remember operation Eagles Claw 800 in the beginning of 1967.
-In accordance with General Westmoreland's and General Cao Van Vien's plan, all Vietnamese, American and Korean units must implement operation Search and Destroy in 1967.
+On the subject of joint operations with allies' units, I still remember operation Eagles Claw 800 at the beginning of 1967.
+Per General Westmoreland's and General Cao Van Vien's plan, all Vietnamese, American, and Korean units must implement operation Search and Destroy in 1967.
 Binh Dinh Province was the largest province, with 12 districts, the most populated province in South Vietnam (approximately 1 million habitants) and was the province most infected with Viet Cong.
 From 1945 to 1954, Binh Dinh was the capital of Communist Region 5 (the French army had never set foot in this region).
-During over 9 years under the communist control, many joined the Communist Party, others rallied up to the North, and consequently almost every family had some ties with the Communist.
+During over nine years under communist control, many joined the Communist Party, others rallied up to the North, and consequently, almost every family had some ties with the Communist.

 Operation Eagles Claw 800

-During the first 3 days, with ample helicopter supports, the American 1st Cavalry Division poured their units into the most secured areas of the Communists in Hoai An and Vinh Thanh districts, destroyed and burned up numerous rice storages of the Communists, the well protected rear service areas of Region 5 and of the 3 Yellow Stars Division.
-The American soldiers were very aggressive in their search and destroy the enemy, but the Communists were very clever in avoiding any contacts with the Americans because they knew the American units were very strong.
+During the first three days, with ample helicopter supports, the American 1st Cavalry Division poured their units into the most secured areas of the Communists in Hoai An and Vinh Thanh districts, destroyed and burned up numerous rice storages of the Communists, the well-protected rear service areas of Region 5 and the 3 Yellow Stars Division.
+The American soldiers were very aggressive in their "search and destroy the enemy", but the Communists were very clever in avoiding any contacts with the Americans because they knew the American units were very strong.

 The American 1st Cavalry Division Commanding General said: "Today, I had a company of Rangers heli-lifted into that area to search and destroy the enemy, but no contact was made.
 I knew I did wrong in so doing because I stepped in the operational area of the 22nd Division, but because of my eagerness to destroy the enemy, I was forced to do so."
 He asked me: "Major (I was head of G2 Intelligence unit of the 22nd Division at that time), are you certain that the enemy is present in that area where the operation will be conducted?"
 I responded: "Major General, the Communists were extremely careful in avoiding to make contact with the American units because they were afraid of your fire-powers.
 I am convinced the 22nd Division will make contact with the 3 Yellow Stars Division at this target."
 General Hieu politely told the American General: "In the plan discussed by the three Vietnamese, American, Korean Divisions, our Division will go into our operational area tomorrow, we should not change our plan too early."